ISAITB/docs-tdl/source/constructs/index.rst

 process
 ~~~~~~~

 The ``process`` step is where the actual processing work takes place.
-This needs to be defined within the context of a
+This may be defined within the context of a
 processing transaction started by a ``bptxn`` step, the ID of which is referenced.
+Alternatively, if a transaction
+is not required by the underlying processing handler, the transaction ID reference can be skipped and the handler
+can be defined on the ``process`` step itself (see also :ref:`tdl-step-bptxn` for additional details).

-The structure of the ``process``
-element is as follows:
+The structure of the ``process`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnid, yes, The ID of the transaction to which this processing step belongs.
+    @txnId, no, The ID of the transaction to which this processing step belongs.
+Can be ommitted if a transaction is not needed but in this case the ``handler`` attribute must be defined.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
+    @handler, no, A string value or variable reference identifying the processing handler for this step (see :ref:`handlers-implementation`).
+This is ommitted in favour of the ``txnId`` in case a transaction is referenced.
     operation, no, An optional ``string`` to identify an operation the handler is expected to perform.
     input, no, Zero or more elements for the input parameters to the processing step.
 See :ref:`handlers-inputs-outputs` for details.